scala-native/scala-native/docs/user/interop.rst

 `CFuncPtrN` types are final classes containing pointer to underlying C function pointer.
 They automatically handle boxing call arguments and unboxing result.
-You can create them from C pointer using `Ptr` helper methods:
+You can create them from C pointer using `CFuncPtr` helper methods:

 .. code-block:: scala